Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: Introduction

-\item Theoretically, we propose a novel condition to get a tight estimation of the variance of Hessian-informed ZO gradient under the low-effective rank assumption.
-With this treatment, we prove that {\alg} can achieve a convergence rate independent of model dimension and function smoothness in non-convex settings—marking the first such result for ZO methods in FL.
-In addition, our analysis generalizes the state-of-the-art DeComFL framework and, importantly, extends the theoretical guarantees to multiple local updates—a key component of practical federated learning that DeComFL does not support in its convergence analysis.
+To answer this question, we first propose a generalized scalar-only communication FL framework that decouples scalar-only communication from its tight connection with vanilla ZO-SGD, enabling the integration of Hessian-informed optimization\footnote{The term "Hessian-informed" does not imply that we calculate the full Hessian matrix; rather, the update approximates the Hessian preconditioning direction, as we will explain in detail later.}.
+Within this framework, we are equipped to introduce {\alg}, an efficient FL algorithm via \underline{H}essian-\underline{i}nformed ZO optimization and \underline{S}calar-\underline{o}nly communication.
+Specifically, it captures curvature information through diagonal Hessian approximation without increasing Hessian-related communication cost. {\alg} maintains the scalar-only communication and significantly improves convergence via Hessian-informed preconditioning.
+Our theoretical and empirical results and contributions can primarily be summarized as follows:

-\item Empirically, {\alg} achieves up to 5$\times$ faster convergence than DeComFL, while delivering higher test accuracy than all ZO baselines across all tasks.
-Compared to first-order baselines, up to 90 million times communication savings can be gained.
+\begin{itemize}[leftmargin=20pt] \item We propose a flexible FL framework with scalar-only communication in both uplink and downlink, which supports a broader class of optimization algorithms beyond vanilla ZO-SGD. \item Under this framework, we propose {\alg}, a fast federated ZO optimization method via \underline{H}essian-\underline{i}nformed zeroth-order optimization and \underline{S}calar-\underline{o}nly communication.
+It utilizes global Hessian information to speed up convergence while preserving scalar-only communication (without the need to communicate Hessian-related information). \item Theoretically, we propose a novel condition to get a tight estimation of the variance of Hessian-informed ZO gradient under the low-effective rank and whitening assumptions.
+With this treatment, we prove that {\alg} can achieve a convergence rate independent of model dimension and function smoothness in non-convex settings, marking the first such result for ZO methods in FL.
+In addition, our analysis generalizes the state-of-the-art DeComFL framework and, importantly, extends the theoretical guarantees to multiple local updates - a key component of practical federated learning that DeComFL does not support in its convergence analysis. \item Empirically, {\alg} achieves up to 5$\times$ faster convergence than DeComFL, while delivering higher test accuracy than all ZO baselines across all tasks.
+Compared to first-order baselines, up to 90 million times communication savings can be gained. \end{itemize}